panashemakota/CurrencyConverterAPI/README.md

 # CurrencyConverterAPI
 Currency Conversion Application Programmable Interface

-This is tool for helping the Government of Zimbabwe repair the financial sector that they destroyed.
+This is tool for helping the Government of Zimbabwe repair the financial sector.

 URL Endpoints:

 ## /get_performance_report
-`generates a performance report for a single currency in a given period of time.
+`generates a performance report for a single currency in a given period of time.`

 Example: